RugendoW/Simple-Contact-Form/README.md

 # Simple-Contact-Form
 A basic HTML form that collects users input and submits it to to a specified email address.

-PURPOSE OF THE FORM:
+The Purpose of The Form:

 The purpose of the this form isto provide a simple way for users to contact us.
 The form collects the user's name,email address and   message.

 Form Structure
  The form consists of the following sections: